Martiless/nondairy-godmother/README.md

 #### Heroku
 * Heroku was used to deploy the project.

+#### Cloudinary
+* Cloudinary was used to store some of the images used in this project

 #### Balsamiq
 * Balsamiq was used to draw initial Wireframes for this project.